Winter – Spring 2019

 This wonderful retreat center hosts 30 people on individual silent retreats and has maintained continuous retreat for 14 years.
 Mindfulness and calm abiding practices pervade the full day and every activity from sitting in the main shrine room to walking to meals and even while eating the meals and lying down to sleep!

-Khenmo emerged in February to a full schedule with seminars and retreats for groups colleges and in private homes!
-She worked with the Maine College of Art, Sadhana and the Kismet Foundation in Maine and Buddhist Insights and even Google offices in New York.
+Khenmo emerged from retreat in February to a full schedule with seminars and retreats for groups colleges and in private homes!
+She worked with the Maine College of Art, Sadhana and the Kismet Foundation in Maine.

-Walk to Feed the Hungry Buddhist Global Relief
+Fall 2016 California Walk to Feed the Hungry Buddhist Global Relief,

 22nd Western Buddhist Monastic Gathering